 Chrome steel is used for standard ball bearing applications and environments where corrosion resistance is not a factor.
-DD™ Material is a 400 series Martensitic stainless steel combined with a heat treating process exclusively developed by NMB’s parent company, Minebea.
+DD™ Material is a 400 series Martensitic stainless steel combined with a heat-treating process exclusively developed by NMB’s parent company, Minebea.
 Miniature and instrument bearings manufactured from DD™ Martensitic stainless steel meet the performance specifications of bearings that are manufactured with AISI 440C Martensitic stainless steel, and it is equal to or superior in hardness, superior in low noise characteristics, and is equivalent in corrosion resistance.
-These material characteristic advantages make for lower torque, smoother running, and longer life bearings.
+These material characteristic advantages make for lower torque, smoother running, and long-life bearings.

 Cutting is the first step of the manufacturing process.
 Drills and cutting tool machines are used to shape and cut the raw material into rings.

 A heat treatment process is used to enhance the durability and increase the life of the cut metal piece.